menachemTaichman/GatherPics/docs/STATE_STORE.md

 All payloads and components must use the normalized keys above; legacy aliases are not supported.

 ### Rendering Pattern
-1) Subscribe to ids arrays (relations) using shallow comparison and map to entities locally with `useMemo`.
+1) Subscribe to id sets (relations) using shallow comparison and map to entities locally with `useMemo`.
 2) Derive visible/sorted lists with `useMemo` (no setState inside effects to avoid loops).
 3) Use store-driven flags (e.g., favorites/archive via `albumImages`) instead of local toggles.